TendTo/Whale-watch/README.md

     -H=0.0.0.0:$PORT
 ```
 Where
-- $BROWSER_ADDRESS is the GitHub page address or the address of the machine you are using _Whale watch_ on, or _*_ for all addresses
+- $BROWSER_ADDRESS is the GitHub page address or the address of the machine you are using _Whale watch_ on, or _*_ to match all addresses
 - $PORT is the port you want to expose.
 The default one is port 2375

 You may need to stop the docker.service if it is already running with
 ```bash
 sudo systemctl stop docker.service